neogeographica/ioq3/modbuild/surveyor_ta/readme.txt

 You can also remove or re-place either beacon.

-A fired beacon will stop and attach to the first solid or liquid surface it encounters.
-Note that for liquids it will stop if going from non-liquid to liquid, but not vice versa.
+A fired beacon will stop at the first surface it encounters.
+A couple of things to note:
+* It will stop at a liquid surface if it is going into the liquid, but not if it is going out of the liquid.
+* When a moving structure stops the beacon, the beacon will stay where it stopped.
+It won't follow the mover.

 INSTALLATION